auraphp/Aura.Html/README.md

 ### Helpers

 Use a helper by calling it as a method on the _HelperLocator_.
+In addition to the below helpers, there is a series of [helpers for forms](https://github.com/auraphp/Aura.Html/blob/functions/README-FORMS.md).

 #### anchor